craftcms/docs/docs/3.x/graphql.md

 ### Using the GraphiQL IDE

-The easiest way to start exploring your GraphQL API is with the built-in [GraphiQL](https://github.com/graphql/graphiql) IDE, which is available in the Control Panel from GraphQL → Explore.
+The easiest way to start exploring your GraphQL API is with the built-in [GraphiQL](https://github.com/graphql/graphiql) IDE, which is available in the control panel from GraphQL → Explore.

 ![The built-in GraphiQL IDE](./images/graphiql.png)